Table of Contents

 If you live with your same sex partner and do not want to get married, this Huffington Post article explains why you might need a living together Agreement.

-4. The Consequences of Not Using a Cohabitation Contract
+4. Consequences of Not Using a Cohabitation Agreement

 Without a Cohabitation Agreement, you could be forced to assume the debts of your partner if you split up.
 That means you could be on the hook not only for outstanding rent and utility payments but also debts relating to household goods and personal items.
 This agreement can also help ensure that any assets you acquired prior to the relationship stay in your possession if the relationship ends.